smartanthill/commstack-server/server/src/sa_client_comm_stack_readme.txt

 In present implementation CommStackServer resides in a separate process and communication with it is done in a form of TCP packet exchange.
 Each packet has a prefix and payload that depends on a nature of a packet: | prefix | payload |
 Prefix has the following structure: | size (2 bytes, low, high) | address (2 bytes, low, high) | type (1 byte) |
-where 'size' is a size of payload in bytes, and meaning of 'address' depends on a value of 'type' (willl be discussed below in more details).
+where 'size' is a size of payload in bytes, and meaning of 'address' depends on a value of 'type' (will be discussed below in more details).
 Numerical values of types are TBD.

 There are two phases of such communication: initialization and further packet exchange